project-open-data/project-open-data.github.io/policy-memo.md

 * *Managed Post-Release.* A point of contact must be designated to assist with data use and to respond to complaints about adherence to these open data requirements.

 * *Project Open Data:* "Project Open Data," a new OMB and OSTP resource, is an online repository of tools, best practices, and schema to help agencies adopt the framework presented in this guidance.
 Project Open Data can be accessed at [project-open-data.github.io](http://project-open-data.github.io).[^18] Project Open Data will evolve over time as a community resource to facilitate adoption of open data practices.
-The repository includes definitions, code, checklists, case studies, and more, and enables collaboration across the Federal Government, in partnership with public developers, as applicable.
+The repository includes definitions, code, checklists, case studies, and more, and enables collaboration across the federal government, in partnership with public developers, as applicable.
 Agencies can visit Project Open Data for a more comprehensive glossary of terms related to open data.

 ### II.
 Scope